A guided forage exploring coastal spring greens, seaweeds, shellfish, succulents and herbs.

 Coastal foraging in the spring offers perhaps the best range of healthy, gourmet wild foods of the year.
 Both novice and more experienced foragers will find this event inspiring, fun, and hugely informative.

 Over the course of the walk, you will receive expert tuition on how to find, identify, mindfully harvest, preserve, cook and enjoy 30+ wild edibles.
 Highlights include shellfish, seaweeds, coastal succulent plants and maritime herbs.
-This is a fun, informative and truly memorable evening.
+This is a fun, informative and truly memorable afternoon and evening.
 Wellies are essential.

 As with all Galloway Wild Foods events, this walk is guided by Mark Williams who has been teaching about foraging for over 25 years.